masquey/RevokeChinaCerts/Linux/README.md

 Root CAs for OpenSSL (which `wget` uses by default).
 Another widely used library is NSS by Mozilla, which supports blacklisting a specific intermediate CA without fiddling with the Root CA.

+Please make sure all scripts must have execute permission.

 **This tool is experimental.
 DO MAKE BACKUPS before you do anything!**